hdidwania/nanoLM/README.md

 - Efficient inference using quantization
 - Attention Visualization
 - BPE Tokenization
-- Gradio app and hosting on hugginface spaces
 - Improving the model performance by using a larger dataset (when I have access to a better GPU)